 Why Do Main Water Lines Break?

-Main water lines are normally quite secure and stable, but there are a few reasons as to why these supply lines can break.
+Main water lines are normally quite secure and stable, but there are a few reasons why these supply lines can break:

 - Time taking its toll in the form of aging or deterioration

 - Inferior materials from the start

 - Frozen ground, quick thaws and other inconsistent weather patterns

 - Settling or shifting soil

 If you are experiencing any of these problems, the professionals at Warrior Plumbing & Heating can help.
 Give us a call today.

 If you can’t get one of our professionals within a safe amount of time before severe damages occur, it is crucial to know how to operate your water line.
 Turning it off can help delay any further problems and will likely save you a lot of money.
 Each home is required by law to have a shut-off valve.
 There are outside emergency valves, but sometimes there is one within the home itself.